 The inspiration behind the design and the concept: During the Regency it was common to use chalk on the floor of a ballroom in order to stop the guests slipping in their flat ballet pump style shoes.
 If you were someone important, or had someone important coming to your Ball however you might hire an artist to chalk a design on the floor of your ballroom.
 When your guests arrived they would be wowed, they would then dance across it all evening and you would simply sweep up the chalk in the morning.
 This is a lost ephemeral art form and it was one of the first things I learnt about the Regency era.
 It therefore became a centre point of this collection from the very start of the research.
 The idea of creating a dress to pair with it, the design of/on which would flow into and reflect the drawing beneath came at exactly the same moment.
 Fading Glory and Gold Dust were designed as one to be seen together.
 To read more about Regency chalked floors please click here.

-The design of both the floor and the dress was created to illustrate empire.
-At first glance they appear to represent gradeur but amongst the decoration are hints of the damages wraught.
+The designs of both the floor (titled Gold Dust) and the dress (titled Fading Glory) were created to illustrate empire.
+At first glance they appear to represent gradeur and glamour but amongst the decoration are hints of the damages wraught by war (*see below).